 Watson continued her film career with new roles in films such as The Perks of Being a Wallflower (2012) and the Bling Ring (2013).
 She also featured in an apocalyptic comedy This is the End (2013)

 In 2005, Watson began a modelling career, appearing on the front of Teen Vogue.
-She has also worked as model for Burberry and Lancome.
-She also acted as an advise for People Tree, a fair trade fashion brand.
+She has also worked as a model for Burberry and Lancome.
+She also acted as an advisor for People Tree, a fair trade fashion brand.
+She has committed to promoting vegan and sustainable fashion – that does not damage the environment.

 “ We want to end gender inequality — and to do this we need everyone to be involved.
 This is the first campaign of its kind at the UN: we want to try and galvanize as many men and boys as possible to be advocates for change.”